seasonedfish/blog/_posts/2022-05-24-pokesummary-version-2.md

 The `UserDict` constructor allowed me to give the internal dictionary some initial data.
 So, to implement `PokemonDict`,
-I created a static method to read my dataset into a dictionary, and passed the output of this method into the constructor.
+I created a static method to read my dataset into a dictionary, and I passed the output of this method into the constructor.
 ```python
 class PokemonDict(UserDict):
     def __init__(self):